szKarlen/atomics.net/README.md

 For ECMA MM implementations of CLI on ARM architecture the conditional compilation is supported by using ARM_CPU directive.

-The default memory semantics for the library's primitives (like `Atomic<T>`, etc.) is `MemoryOrder.SeqCst`, whereas `AtomicReference<T>` uses `MemoryOrder.AcqRel`, which fits very well with CAS approach and CLR 2.0 memeory model.
+The default memory semantics for the library's primitives (like `Atomic<T>`, etc.) is `MemoryOrder.SeqCst`, whereas `AtomicReference<T>` uses `MemoryOrder.AcqRel`, which fits very well with CAS approach and CLR 2.0 memory model.

 The option for sequential consistency (i.e. `SeqCst`) is implemented by using intrinsic functions (with compilation to proper CPU instruction) or a combination of Acquire/Release with sequential order emulation through exclusion locks, when atomic read/writes to particular POD are not supported by HW.

-Specifing Acquire only or Release only flag falls back to full Acquire/Release semantics for get/set operations or combinations of.
+Specifying Acquire only or Release only flag falls back to full Acquire/Release semantics for get/set operations or combinations of.

 Atomic primitives
 -------